skx/foth/README.md

   * e.g. `DUP` and `dup` should be handled identically.
 * Simplify the special-cases of string-support, along with the conditional/loop handling.

-Pull-requests to add additional functionality to the [final revision](#final-revision) are most welcome.
+Certainly pull-requests adding additional functionality will be accepted with thanks.